-India has three climate seasons: Winter with pleasant temperatures and almost no precipitation from end of November to March, Summer months with a dry or humid heat depending on the region in April, May and October and November as well as the Indian Monsoon, the rain season, from June to September.
+India has three seasons: Winter with pleasant temperatures and almost no precipitation from the end of November to March, Summer with dry or humid heat depending on the region in April, May and October and November and the Indian Monsoon, from June to September.

-Monsoon is a very exotic concept to those travelers coming from more moderate climate zones and arouse different associations – from constant drizzle to short but heavy rainfalls to tropical storms and gales.
-But India is a big country with multiple climate zones and therefore the monsoon can develop differently in various areas of India.
+Monsoon is a very exotic concept to those travellers coming from more moderate climate zones who associate it with different conditions – from constant drizzle to short but heavy rainfalls to tropical storms and gales.
+However, India is a big country with multiple climate zones and therefore the monsoon can develop differently in various areas of India.

-In the mountains landslides aren’t uncommon.
-Transport, especially buses and trains can be delayed (but there are also late for the rest of the year!) and due to heavy fog and rains even air traffic can be disturbed.
-Almost all national parks in India are shut from June to beginning of October and tiger and other safaris won’t be possible.
+In the mountains, landslides aren’t uncommon.
+Transport, especially buses and trains can be delayed and due to heavy fog and rains, even air traffic can be disturbed.
+Almost all national parks in India are shut from June to the beginning of October and tiger and other safaris would not be possible.

-WHY SHOULD I STILL TRAVEL IN INDIA IN THE RAIN SEASON?
+WHY SHOULD I STILL TRAVEL IN INDIA DURING MONSOONS?

-But even though the weather can be sometimes quite unpleasant from June to September, there are benefits to this season.
-The nature comes to life, dry brown grasslands and forests become lush and green, the farmers welcome the season with full productivity and lakes and rivers as well as waterfalls fill up and become stronger than ever.
-This all is a pleasant sight in a country often struck by droughts in the recent past.
+Although the weather can sometimes be quite unpleasant from June to September, there are benefits to this season.
+Nature comes to life, dry brown grasslands and forests become lush and green, the farmers welcome the season with full productivity and lakes, rivers and waterfalls fill up and become stronger than ever.
+This all is a pleasant sight in a country often struck by droughts.

 Furthermore, it is the best time for budget-conscious backpackers who like to keep their expenses to a minimum but don’t want to miss out on some comfort.
-Many hotels offer their rooms for much less, often even for half the costs than in the main season.
+Many hotels offer their rooms for a lower rate, often even for half the costs than in the main season.
 You can stay at boutique hotels or luxury resorts for low prices.
-A good accommodation is a must in the Indian monsoon time as you might spend some time indoors when a particular strong downpour hits the city.
+Good accommodation is a must during Indian monsoons as you might spend some time indoors when a particular strong downpour hits the city.